isomerpages/mse-zerowaste/_zero-waste/02-foreword.md

 <caption>Focus Group Discussions for the Zero Waste Masterplan</caption>

 The Government has taken the lead to catalyse the transition to a circular economy.
-We have introduced the landmark Resource Sustainability Act to impose regulatory measures upstream.
+We introduced the landmark Resource Sustainability Bill in Parliament in August 2019, which will provide the legislative framework for imposing regulatory measures upstream.
 This addresses our priority waste streams – Extended Producer Responsibility for e-waste, a mandatory reporting framework for packaging waste, and mandatory segregation and treatment regulations for food waste.
 Extended Producer Responsibility